EasyPi/docker-node-red/README.md

     └── settings.js
 ```

-> The `node-red` directory will be created after first running.
+> The `node-red/data` directory will be created after first running.

 ## docker-compose.yml